ten-protocol/go-ten/README.md

 To start the test network locally run the below scripts.
 Note that it is recommended to use the scripts with arguments as detailed below.
-The arguments are set to correspond to valid pre-determined public / private key pair values for contract deployment and roll up publishing (where `pkstring` is the private key pair for the first `pkaddress` supplied in `testnet-local-gethnetwork.sh`).
+The arguments are set to correspond to valid pre-determined public / private key pair values for contract deployment and roll up publishing.
 Using these values, and starting with a nonce of zero, means the addresses of the contracts deployed are known a-priori, and so can be supplied in the `start-obscuro-node.sh` script as shown.
 As only a single Obscuro node is started, it must be set as a genesis node.

 ```
 ./testnet-local-gethnetwork.sh --pkaddresses=0x13E23Ca74DE0206C56ebaE8D51b5622EFF1E9944,0x0654D8B60033144D567f25bF41baC1FB0D60F23B
 ./testnet-deploy-contracts.sh --l1host=gethnetwork --pkstring=f52e5418e349dccdda29b6ac8b0abe6576bb7713886aa85abea6181ba731f9bb
 ./start-obscuro-node.sh --sgx_enabled=false --host_id=0x0000000000000000000000000000000000000001 --l1host=gethnetwork --mgmtcontractaddr=0xeDa66Cc53bd2f26896f6Ba6b736B1Ca325DE04eF --erc20contractaddr=0xC0370e0b5C1A41D447BDdA655079A1B977C71aA9 --is_genesis=true
 ```

+where;

+- `0x13E23Ca74DE0206C56ebaE8D51b5622EFF1E9944` is the public address of the pre-funded account on the L1 network used to deploy the Obscuro Management and the ERC20 contracts
+- `0x0654D8B60033144D567f25bF41baC1FB0D60F23B` is the public added of the pre-funded account on the L1 network used to pay for Obscuro rollup transactions
+- `f52e5418e349dccdda29b6ac8b0abe6576bb7713886aa85abea6181ba731f9bb` is the private key of the pre-funded account on the L1 network used to deploy the Obscuro Management and the ERC20 contracts
+- `0x0000000000000000000000000000000000000001` is the host id of the Obscuro node when starting in a local mode
+- `0xeDa66Cc53bd2f26896f6Ba6b736B1Ca325DE04eF` is the address of the Obscuro Management contract which is known a-priori as a nonce of 0 is used
+- `0xC0370e0b5C1A41D447BDdA655079A1B977C71aA9` is the address of the ERC20 contract which is known a-priori as a nonce of 1 is used

 ## Community